 - Environmentally friendly straws (as alternatives to harmful plastic straws) - April 22, 2019

 - Truly eco-friendly wet wipes & baby wipes (and what to look out for) - April 14, 2019

 When you buy a new pair of sunglasses, it is usually for at least one of the following two reasons: to protect your eyes from the sun’s harmful UV rays, or to look stylish.

-While those are perfectly valid reasons, there’s a catch: conventional sunglasses also contribute unnecessarily to the pollution of our environment.
+While those are perfectly valid reasons to buy sunglasses, there’s a catch: conventional sunglasses also contribute unnecessarily to the pollution of the environment.
 And that’s probably not a result you wanted to achieve with your purchase.

-Because they are made with a combination of materials (plastic, metal, paint,…), most sunglasses are very hard to recycle – and therefore usually end up in landfills.
+Because they are made from a combination of materials (plastic, metal, paint,…), most sunglasses are very hard to recycle – and therefore usually end up in landfills.

 Eco-friendly sunglasses from companies with a mission

 So what if we told you there are companies out there that make sunglasses which protect your eyes perfectly, look awesome and are eco-friendly at the same time?